cthomps9/Computional_Physics-/README.md

 # Computional_Physics-

-Growth of an Endocytic Pit
+Growth of an PROJECT: Clathrin Coated Pit Modeling:
+ Pit

 Summary: This code uses the formula written, described, and used in the paper called "Force Generation by Endocytic Actin Patches in Budding Yeast by Anders E Carlsson and Philip V. Bayly" to model the growth of an endocytic pit.